 My experience has been nothing shy of exciting and full of learning opportunities.
 Here are some numbers that represent my time at the ODS.

-Below are some lab projects that I have either completed or am currently working on.
+Below are some lab projects that I have either completed.
 Full project breakdowns below!

-Since May 2023, I have been having an absolute blast working at the Ontario Digital Service as an Experience Design Co-op.
-I have been immersing myself in user research projects with ministries across the government in their respective phases (discovery, alpha and beta) of their digital product development.
-From previous and current projects, here are some of my responsibilities.
+From May 2023 to May 2024, I was working at the Ontario Digital Service as an Experience Design Co-op.
+I immersed myself in user research projects with ministries across the government in their respective phases (discovery, alpha and beta) of their digital product development. here were some key responsibilities I had.

 When starting a new project, I read as much material as I can and ask the partners as many questions as possible to better understand the problem at hand.